Avoiding zero probability events when computing Value at Risk contributions: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:main_results} we state the main result of the paper, i.e. the new expression of the VaR contributions using only expectations conditional to events of positive probability.
-In Section \ref{sec:examples} we provide examples of VaR allocations for several multivariate models and in Section \ref{sec:numerics} we consider some simulation studies to assess the efficiency of the proposed expression for the VaR allocations.
-Conclusions are provided in Section \ref{sec:conclusion}.
+In Section \ref{sec:main_results} we state the main result of the paper, i.e. the new expression of the VaR contributions using only expectations conditional on events of positive probability.
+In Section \ref{sec:examples} we derive a closed form of the IBP formula for several multivariate models.
+In Section \ref{sec:numerics} we conduct some simulation studies to assess the efficiency of the estimator based on the proposed IBP formula for the VaR contributions.
+Conclusion and future work are provided in Section \ref{sec:conclusion}.